angelina-zhang/angelina-zhang.github.io/_projects/tissue-box/index.md

 ---

 ## Goals:
 The concept of a fortune cookie tissue box emerged during a conversation with my roommate about elevating the experience of dealing with runny noses.
 I decided to combine the imagery of a takeout box and fortune cookies, two Americanized symbols of Chinese culture, to reflect my own experience of existing in the intersection of Western and Asian cultures.
-I wanted this product to express that blend in a playful yet personal way."
+I wanted this product to express that blend in a playful yet personal way.

 ---